tum-ens/urbs/README.md

 Once installation is complete, finally [install git (for version control)](http://git-scm.com/). **Remark:** at step "Adjusting your PATH environment", select "Run Git from the Windows Command Prompt".

 Then, in a directory of your choice, clone this repository and execute the runme script by executing the following on the command prompt (Windows) or Terminal (Linux).
-(Under Linux, you most likely need to call `python3` instead of `python`.):
+(Depending on what your standard python version is, you might need to call `python3` instead of `python`.):

     git clone https://github.com/tum-ens/urbs.git
     cd urbs